ManagedBass/ManagedBass/CONTRIBUTING.md

     * Make use of ReSharper.
 * Thoroughly **test** your work.
 * If you intend to bring a major change, you would have to be around helping to resolve issues which arise with other users of your work.

+## Contributing a Sample
+Set up a repository and transfer it to ManagedBass organisation.